atlanhq/atlan-java/site/docs/sdks/java/basic-operations/create.md

 EntityMutationResponse response = term.upsert(); // (4)
 ```

-1. The `toBuilder()` method can be called on any object to create a chainable builder for further enriching the object.
+1. We'll create an object we can take actions on from this creator.
 2. In this example, we're adding a certificate and announcement to the object.
 3. To persist the enrichment back to the object, we must `build()` the builder.
 4. We can call the `upsert()` operation against this enriched object, the same as we showed earlier.